Back to Blogs

 October 9, 2023

 As businesses continue to grow, so does the number of third-party vendors they work with.
 This vendor is a company or individual that provides goods or services to a business but is not part of the business itself.
-Third-party vendors can help a business save money, increase efficiency, and expand their operations, but they can also present risks to a business.
+Third-party vendors can help a business save money, increase efficiency, and expand its operations, but they can also pose risks.
 That’s why businesses need to monitor their third-party vendors.
 Continuous third-party monitoring, also known as TPRM, is a best practice to ensure risks are identified and managed in real time.
 In this article, we will explore the reasons why businesses should monitor third-party vendors and the benefits of continuous vendor monitoring.
 We will also look at some of the risks associated with vendors that businesses need to manage.

 Reasons for Monitoring Third-Party Vendors